bintu27/ReadmeSample/README.md

 1. Open the TestRunner java class in the IDE (located here: src/test/java/Runner/TestRunner.java);
 2. Update the 'tags' option with the tag for which tests you want to run (e.g. the tags = `”@Regression or @Smoke”` will run all scenarios
-3. Right click in the Root folder and select Run As TestNG
+3. Right click on the root folder and select Run
-4. On the left side of the new popup, select TestNG; or Select root folder **Steps to follow to execute the tests:**
+4. On the right panel of Run, select Run As TestNG **Steps to follow to execute the tests:**

 #### Without an IDE via command line